RevolutionAnalytics/dplyrXdf/README.md

 # dplyrXdf

-dplyr backend for Revolution Analytics xdf files
+An interface to the dplyr package for Revolution Analytics' `xdf` data format.